jmpavlick/SpaFunctionAppADAuthGuide/readme.md

 			* Note: You won't have to directly interact with Azure Storage for this guide, but your Function App still needs somewhere to _live_ on Azure.
 If you create a new Azure Storage container for it, it'll be deleted when you get rid of your `spaFunctionAppADAuthGuide` resource group when you're done.
 		1. __Create__
 	1. __Finish__
 1. You just created a _publish profile_, and you've created deployment slots in Azure for your function app, but you haven't actually published the function app yet.
-You should now see a tab in Visual Studio called `backend: Publish`.
+You should now se a tab in Visual Studio called `backend: Publish`.
 Click the big __Publish__ button.
-	* Note: It seems like sometimes, publishing fails with an unhelpful error message: _"Publish has encountered an error.
+	* Note: It seems that sometimes, publishing fails with an unhelpful error message: _"Publish has encountered an error.
 We were unable to determine the cause of the error."_, with no useful information in the log file.
 If this happens - log in to the Azure Portal, navigate to the function app and click __Stop__; then try publishing again.
 1. In a web browser, navigate to `https://backend-jmp.azurewebsites.net/api/Function1` - you should see a message:
-	* > This HTTP triggered function executed successfully.
+	> This HTTP triggered function executed successfully.
 Pass a name in the query string or in the request body for a personalized response.

 `Ctrl+Shift+S` in Visual Studio to save your Publish Profile to the solution, commit, and push.